Luke-356/Luke-356/README.md

   real-world problems

 ### 🌟 Passionate About:
-- Frontend development and building creative, user-friendly applications
+- Designing and developing applications with best algoritham practices
-- UI/UX design and research to craft seamless digital experiences
+- Agile SCRUM method for instance result and feedbacks

 ### ⚡ Hobbies:
 - Linux enthusiast 🐧
 - Avid reader 📚
-- Gamer 🎮
+- Building projects 🧑‍💻
 - Weightlifting enthusiast 💪

 ### 📫 How to Reach Me: